 The NSW Government has enacted reforms to improve fire safety for both new and existing buildings.

 The fire safety reforms have been developed in consultation with key stakeholders, and represent a critical first step towards strengthening the NSW building regulation and certification system, that will integrate with future reforms.

 The regulations will come into effect on 1 October 2017.
-From that date several new requirements will apply immediately to new developments (such as new requirements activating FR NSW input and new critical stage inspections for certifiers).
+From that date several new requirements will apply immediately to new developments (such as a new construction inspection authority for FRNSW, and the requirement for fire safety statement assessments to be carried out by a competent fire safety practitioner).
 The remaining new and changed requirements will not apply to development already approved or pending on 1 October.